Our guide to travel accident insurance

 Your policy may specify different benefit amounts for while you’re traveling versus while you’re a passenger with a carrier.
 For example, you may get a maximum benefit amount of $500,000 through Common Carrier Travel Accident Insurance, and it may be $100,000 for 24 Hour Travel Accident Insurance.

-If you have emergency medical coverage, your policy may reimburse you for any medical costs up to the maximum benefit amount if you need care during your trip.
+If your travel accident insurance policy includes emergency medical coverage, you may be reimbursed for any medical costs up to the maximum benefit amount if you need care during your trip.

 What’s not covered